Grand Traverse County Demographics

 A map of Grand Traverse County's Population by Race

-Grand Traverse County is the 22nd most populous county of the 83 counties in Michigan.
+Grand Traverse County is ranked the 22nd most populous county in Michigan, out of 83 counties.
+Grand Traverse County was ranked the 22nd most populous county in the 2020 Census.

 Grand Traverse County's White Population